Eva Lokko: Working life

 Lokko was the first satellite communications engineer and the first woman engineer to be employed at the Ghana Broadcasting Corporation (GBC) in 1972.
 She was part of the engineering team that installed and maintained Ghana's first colour television infrastructure in 1985.

 She worked in more than forty countries across the world in various capacities.
 She served as regional programmes coordinator of the United Nations Development Programme initiative for Internet development in Africa.
 She also served with the United Nations for thirteen years and as chair of the UN Federation of International Civil Servants Association and the United Nations Staff Council and as a member of the UNDP News Advisory Board.

 In 2002, she was appointed Director-General of the GBC, becoming the first and only woman to hold that position since the corporation was established in 1953.
 She worked in that role until 2005 when she was replaced by Yaw Owusu Addo.

 Lokko was also the chief executive officer of Totally Youth, a non-governmental organization (NGO) based in Accra, Ghana.

-She was a member of the Regent University College of Science and Technology council, after her death the university immortalized her by instituting a scholarship scheme "Eva Lokko Scholarship" to be given out to brilliant but needy female student.
+She was a member of the Regent University College of Science and Technology council, and after her death the university honored her memory by instituting a scholarship scheme "Eva Lokko Scholarship" for highly capable but needy female students.